-Great, fast, amazing, and excellent are all adjectives we love to hear about our IT service desk people and the service they provide.
+Great, fast, amazing, and excellent are all adjectives we love to hear about our IT service desk people and the service they provide via IT service management (ITSM).
 However, the challenge in recognizing truly “great” individuals or teams is that performance is subjective, typically measured through surveys, appraisals, and opinions.
 Gamification on the other hand enables a new set of internal benchmarking metrics which create a more objective understanding of individual and team performance that ultimately helps you to improve the performance of your IT organization.

 The intersection of human and digital